rootwork/salsa-clave/README.md

+# Salsa Clave

+Salsa Clave allows you to create sophisticated, customized forms hosted in the [Salsa Labs](https://www.salsalabs.com/) platform without resorting to custom pages or embedded code -- meaning non-technical staff will be able to more easily update them within the Salsa interface they already know.

-# The purpose of Salsa Clave
+## The purpose of Salsa Clave

-Working with the frontend of forms output by
-[Salsa Labs](https://www.salsalabs.com/) suite of hosted tools for advocacy, donations and more is hard.
+Working with the frontend of forms output by the Salsa suite of hosted tools for advocacy, donations and more is hard.
 The default web forms often have usability problems that hinder your supporters, leading to fewer donations and fewer actions.
 There's misleading or unnecessary text that's hardcoded into the form; there's HTML tags with no classes (and sometimes text with no HTML tags); there are buttons or important information in hard-to-find places.

 Salsa Clave is a small set of JavaScript files (primarily jQuery) that refines the Salsa forms' frontend.

 Its primary purpose is to allow you to reorder, reword and retheme pieces of the web forms Salsa outputs to suit your needs.
 Its method for most of this work is to rewrite output in semantic, classed elements, and to provide the code for you to change hardcoded text when necessary.

-Salsa Clave allows you to create sophisticated, customized forms for donations, advocacy, etc. without resorting to custom pages or embedded code -- meaning non-technical staff will be able to easily update them within the Salsa interface they already know.

-# Examples
+## Examples

 * Salsa Clave assigns semantic class names to all fields, allowing you to target them specifically.
 Want to highlight the zip code field on a signup